ScarlettLarder/GreenGo-website/README.md

 # GreenGo Product website
-*Made by Luke, Scarlett, Arron, Brendan and Charlie*
+*Made by Luke, Scarlett, Aaron, Brendan and Charlie*

 ## Links
 - Trello - To update and see your tasks for the project